postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/apimatic.md

 * An [APIMatic account](https://www.apimatic.io/account/register)
 * An [APIMatic integration key](https://docs.apimatic.io/manage-apis/get-api-keys/)
 * A [GitHub account](https://github.com/)
-* A GitHub repository in which to save your collection
+* A GitHub repository in which to back up your collection

 ## Configuring an APIMatic integration